 More than 100 years after her death, Florence Nightingale remains the most famous nurse in history, the subject of numerous biographies, scholarly articles, documentaries, and films.
 While supervising a team of nurses during the Crimean War (1853–1856), she revolutionized the care of wounded and sick soldiers by implementing a number of improvements in hygienic practices, including handwashing and other steps that significantly reduced the death rate of British soldiers.
 A pioneer in the fields of hospital administration and design, sanitary engineering, statistical charts, and military nursing, the British-born Nightingale is today credited as the founder of modern nursing.

-One of the most influential figures in Victorian England, she worked tirelessly both during and after the Crimean War to enact widespread reform of conditions in military and civilian hospitals as well as to introduce sanitation in working-class homes.
+One of the most influential figures in Victorian England, she worked tirelessly both during and after the Crimean War to enact widespread reform of conditions in military and civilian hospitals as well as to introduce sanitation in working class homes.
 She also set up the first official training program for nurses, the Nightingale Training School at St. Thomas’ Hospital in London (now the Florence Nightingale School of Nursing and Midwifery at King’s College in London).
-She published the first modern textbook for nursing, Notes on Nursing—all of this despite the fact that she was often confined to a sickbed.
-While ill (biographers believe that she suffered from brucellosis), Nightingale wrote thousands of letters detailing her theories about a multitude of topics related to medical reform, from the importance of maintaining hygienic recovery areas in hospitals to the ways nurses should be trained.
-Her ideas were soon adopted all over the world.
+She also published the first modern textbook for nursing, Notes on Nursing—all of this despite the fact that she was often confined to a sickbed herself.
+While ill (biographers believe that she suffered from brucellosis), Nightingale wrote thousands of letters detailing her theories about a multitude of topics related to medical reform, from the importance of maintaining hygienic recovery areas in hospitals to the ways in which nurses should be trained.
+Nightingale’s ideas were soon adopted all over the world.

-The Nightingale Project was conceived by Vita Paladino, director of HGARC.
-The Gotlieb archives possess just over 300 of Nightingale’s letters, the largest collection in the world outside of the United Kingdom, and Paladino (MET’79, SSW’93) wanted to create an expansive online archive that would allow the British reformer’s correspondence to reach as large an audience as possible.
-“Nightingale is the benchmark; she’s the founder of nursing as we know it, and the material is still relevant,” Paladino says.
+The Nightingale Project was conceived by HGARC director Vita Paladino.
+The Gotlieb Archives possessed just over 300 of Nightingale’s letters, the largest collection in the world outside of the United Kingdom, and Paladino (MET’79, SSW’93) wanted to create an expansive online archive that would allow the British reformer’s correspondence to reach as large an audience as possible.
+“Nightingale is the benchmark, she’s the founder of nursing as we know it, and the material is still relevant,” Paladino says.
 “Somehow this wonderful woman put to paper what hospitals need to do, what nurses need to do.
 She’s the founder of modern nursing, so it’s important to bring these letters to light.
-If she was not ill, she probably would have been writing books and articles, but in her case the correspondence is most important.
+If she was not ill, she probably would’ve been writing books and articles, but in her case the correspondence is most important.
 Those letters contain all the theory.
 So she’s sitting in her bed, writing these letters, important foundations for medicine and nursing.”

 Paladino had no problem convincing other institutions to join the digital collaborative.
 The Florence Nightingale Museum contributed 866 letters, the Wellcome Library another 607.
 “I think we set an example that archives shouldn’t be competing, that you should pool your resources and put your subject out there the best you can,” says Paladino.

 The result of this international collaboration is more than a collection of scanned documents gathered online.
-The Nightingale database uses a BU-developed open source, web-based application called Archive Manager to provide the richest, most user-friendly experience possible for researchers.
-Sean Noel, HGARC associate director, says that Archive Manager allows archivists to catalog and organize each letter using descriptive metadata, so that researchers can use an advanced search engine to locate letters by subject, by date, or by recipient rather than having to scroll through thousands of letters to find what they are looking for.
+The Nightingale database uses a BU-developed open source, web-based application called Archive Manager in order to provide the richest, most user friendly experience possible for researchers.
+Sean Noel, associate director of HGARC, says that Archive Manager allows archivists to catalog and organize each letter using descriptive metadata, so that researchers can use an advanced search engine to locate letters by subject, by date, or by recipient rather than having to scroll through thousands of letters to find what they are looking for.
 Suggested search terms such as “hospital design and construction,” “sanitary engineering,” “statistics,” and “workhouses” are also included to facilitate searches.

 While the project hasn’t been an easy task for the Gotlieb archivists, Noel says that the innovative research tool that has come out of it has been well worth the effort.
-“It’s an enormous endeavor, but the staff is very excited to be working on it because it’s kind of cutting-edge in the archival world,” he says.
+“It’s an enormous endeavor, but the staff is very excited to be working on it because it’s kind of cutting edge in the archival world,” Noel says.
 “It’s not just putting up a couple of PDFs for people to download.
 It’s a very different kind of animal.”

 The Florence Nightingale Digitization Project is a free public database.
 Access it here.